2qx/awesome-bitcoin-cash/README.md

 ## Shipyard

-These are up and coming projects in beta:
+These are up and coming projects in alpha stage (may not be suitable for large transactions):

 - [be.cash](https://be.cash) [[whitepaper]](https://be.cash/becash.pdf) [[demo]](https://twitter.com/TobiasRuck/status/1261025132971274240) - point of sale system using stable tokens and nfc
 - [causes.cash](https://causes.cash/) [[src]](https://gitlab.com/bchplease/causes.cash) - a site for creating your own fundraising campaign